ylhyra/ylhyra_content/data/Blær/Egg_í_áskrift.md

         "meaning": "In addition, the hen is colorful" },
       "s_10fo9": {
-        "meaning": "has an big attitude, and that the eggs it lays are way more delicious."
+        "meaning": "spirited, and lays much tastier eggs."
       },
       "s_sbat6": {
         "meaning": "\"Here the Icelandic Chicken is allowed to grow and thrive.
 It can become up to 7 years old."
       },
       "s_11qs4": {
-        "meaning": "The factory bird, however, is only allowed to live in 2 years, locked in a cage."
+        "meaning": "The factory-farmed bird, however, is allowed to live for only two years, confined to a cage."
       },
       "s_1c6z8": {
         "meaning": "There they are grouped together without ever seeing the light of day."
       },
       "s_1hfnh": {
-        "meaning": "They are exhausted, and then slaughtered."
+        "meaning": "They are taken away and then slaughtered."
       },
       "s_1ms8j": {
         "meaning": "The houses are disinfected and new chickens are bought in their place."